/Teaching/Operating Systems/Rules and Organization

 Although you participate in this exercise as a group, each group member gets points individually based on several factors.
 We have the following set of rules to determine your personal maximum number of points:

-You should not worry at all about this rule, the average 2015 was 58 of 50 points unlocked (averaged over both assignments).
+You should not worry at all about this rule, the average over the past few years was 60-100 unlocked (per assignment).
 However, to make this as convenient as possible for you, you see a progress bar in the TACOS test system* showing your current personal maximum number of points.
 Kindly note that switching branches, removing branches, squashing commits, etc. can implicitly lead to a decrease of the maximum number of points – only thing relevant is that your personal maximum number of points is high enough on the final submission commit.

 Note that only commits in the tagged (or most recent) branch are counted.
 Switching branches can lead to varying amounts of unlocked points.